YichenGuo2002/SudokuW-Ease/README.md

 #### Development Progress:
 **2023 Summer**:
 - [ ] Finish current features;
-- [ ] Refactor RESTful APIs to GraphQL APIs;
+- [x] Refactor RESTful APIs to GraphQL APIs;
 - [ ] Connect to PostgreSQL;
 - [ ] Set up CI/CD pipeline;
-- [ ] Improve performance: Vue takes a lot of load time.
+- [ ] Improve performance: Vue takes a lot of load time;
+- [ ] Optimize system error handling.

 - (06/07/23): Made plans for the project and decided tech stack to use. :notebook_with_decorative_cover:
 - (06/08/23): Restructured and revisited existing code.
 Changed the font to Roboto. :facepalm: